Reviewing 20 Hacking Incidents: Why Does the Crypto Industry Keep Getting Hacked?

 Cause of breach: The core issue was reliance on external Curve pool data for AUM/sharePrice calculations—with no validation—and susceptibility to flash loan manipulation.

-Attackers used flash loans to borrow large sums, temporarily inject liquidity into multiple Curve pools, and execute trades—artificially altering pool states and related calculations (e.g., LP value, withdrawal outputs).
+Attackers borrowed large sums via flash loans, temporarily injecting liquidity and conducting trades across multiple Curve pools—artificially altering pool states and related computations (e.g., LP value, withdrawal calculations).

-These manipulated values were fed directly into the protocol’s AUM (assets under management) calculations—and subsequently influenced sharePrice.
+These manipulated data points were ingested directly by the protocol for AUM (assets under management) calculations—and subsequently influenced sharePrice.

-Without effective validation or time-weighted averaging of external data, the system accepted these anomalies as truth—leading to:
+Without effective validation or time-weighted averaging of external data, the system accepted these anomalies as truth—causing:

-Once sharePrice was inflated, attackers arbitragued the price differential—swapping assets out of the DUSD/USDC pool to realize profit.
+Once sharePrice was inflated, attackers arbitraging the price differential extracted assets from the DUSD/USDC pool—realizing profit.

 III.
 Common Patterns & Insights Across All 20 Incidents

-Across these 20 breaches, a clear trend emerges: hackers steal massive sums via only two fundamental pathways—technical vulnerabilities and social engineering.
+Across these 20 incidents, a clear trend emerges: hackers steal massive assets via only two fundamental paths—technical vulnerabilities and social engineering.

-1️⃣ Technical Vulnerabilities: Examining their chronological distribution reveals a clear migration path.
+1️⃣ Technical Vulnerabilities: Examining their chronological distribution reveals a distinct migration path.

-Early technical vulnerabilities clustered heavily around cross-chain bridges—the fastest-expanding, newest-code, and least-audited DeFi infrastructure at the time.
-Bridges carried massive assets but hadn’t yet undergone sufficient adversarial testing.
+Early technical vulnerabilities clustered heavily around cross-chain bridges—the fastest-growing, newest, and least-audited DeFi infrastructure at the time.
+Bridges handled enormous assets but hadn’t yet endured sufficient adversarial testing.

-Later, the industry began prioritizing bridge security, strengthening verification mechanisms—making large-scale bridge vulnerabilities markedly rarer.
-Yet vulnerabilities didn’t vanish—they simply relocated—to internal DeFi protocol logic (mathematical errors), oracle designs, and dependencies on third-party libraries.
+As the industry began prioritizing bridge security—strengthening verification mechanisms—large-scale technical bridge vulnerabilities declined markedly.
+Yet vulnerabilities didn’t vanish—they simply relocated: migrating into DeFi protocols’ internal mathematical logic, oracle designs, and third-party library dependencies.

-The underlying reality is singular: attack surfaces always follow assets, code novelty, and audit blind spots.
-When one infrastructure type suffers concentrated attacks—and the industry responds with heightened scrutiny and stronger defenses—attackers migrate to the next fastest-growing, most vulnerable frontier.
+The underlying reality is singular: the attack surface always follows assets, code novelty, and audit blind spots.
+When one infrastructure class is heavily targeted—and the industry responds with heightened vigilance and stronger defenses—attackers shift to the next fastest-growing, weakest-defended frontier.

-2️⃣ Social Engineering: Of these 20 breaches, four have been confirmed or highly attributed to North Korean state-sponsored hackers—Ronin, WazirX, Bybit, and Drift—cumulatively causing over $2.5 billion in losses.
+2️⃣ Social Engineering: Of these 20 breaches, four have been confirmed or highly attributed to North Korean state-backed hackers—Ronin, WazirX, Bybit, and Drift—collectively causing over $2.5 billion in losses.

-According to Chainalysis, North Korean-linked hackers stole over $2 billion in crypto assets in 2025 alone—nearly 60% of global crypto theft that year.
-Compared to 2024, their attack frequency dropped by 74%, but average loss per incident surged dramatically.
+Per Chainalysis data, North Korean-linked hackers stole over $2 billion in crypto assets in 2025 alone—nearly 60% of global crypto theft that year.
+Compared to 2024, North Korean attack frequency dropped 74%, but average loss per incident surged dramatically.

-North Korean tactics continue evolving—from Ronin-era direct internal system intrusion, to Bybit’s supply-chain attack, to Drift’s six-month offline infiltration—each time finding novel ways beyond existing defenses.
+North Korean tactics continue evolving—from Ronin’s direct internal system intrusion, to Bybit’s supply-chain attack, to Drift’s six-month offline infiltration—each time finding novel ways beyond existing defenses.

-Even more concerning: North Korean hackers are embedding deep-cover operatives disguised as developers across the global crypto industry.
-Once hired into target firms, these agents map internal system architectures, obtain codebase access, and quietly implant backdoors into production code.
+More alarmingly, North Korean hackers are embedding deep-cover operatives disguised as developers across the global crypto industry.
+Once hired into target firms, these agents map internal system architectures, gain codebase access, and quietly implant backdoors into production code.

 The scope of impact is widening: Early breaches affected only the compromised protocol itself—but as DeFi composability deepens, single-point failures now propagate outward.

-- Drift: After its breach, at least 20 protocols dependent on its liquidity or strategies experienced disruptions, suspensions, or direct losses—Carrot Protocol saw 50% of its TVL impacted.
+- Drift: After the breach, at least 20 protocols dependent on its liquidity or strategies experienced disruptions, pauses, or direct losses—Carrot Protocol saw 50% of its TVL impacted.

-- Aave: Aave’s contracts were completely uncompromised—yet merely accepting Kelp DAO’s rsETH as collateral meant external bridge validation failure directly translated into Aave’s bad debt risk.
+- Aave: Aave’s contracts were flawless—but merely accepting Kelp DAO’s rsETH as collateral meant external bridge verification failure directly translated into Aave’s bad debt risk.

-These patterns point to one stark reality: Depositing assets into a protocol means trusting not just its code—but every external asset it relies upon, every third-party service it integrates, and every individual entrusted with governance authority—their judgment and operational security.
+These patterns point to one stark reality: depositing assets into a protocol isn’t just trusting its code.
+You’re also trusting every external asset it depends on, every third-party service it integrates, and the judgment and operational security of every individual holding administrative privileges.

-Lately, breach headlines keep coming—one after another.
+Lately, hack headlines keep coming—one after another.
 Polymarket recently launched a market asking “Will any crypto project suffer a >$100M hack this year?”—and it settled before the month ended.
-This isn’t coincidence: DeFi’s asset scale is growing, inter-protocol dependencies are deepening—but defensive capabilities haven’t kept pace.
+This isn’t coincidence.
+DeFi’s asset scale is growing, inter-protocol dependencies are deepening—but defensive capabilities haven’t kept pace.

 Security pressure hasn’t eased—yet threat dimensions are expanding.
-In April 2026, Anthropic’s Claude Mythos Preview discovered thousands of critical vulnerabilities across mainstream operating systems and browsers—and converted 72% of known vulnerabilities into actionable exploit paths.
+In April 2026, Anthropic’s Claude Mythos Preview—during testing—discovered thousands of critical vulnerabilities across every major OS and browser—and converted 72% of known vulnerabilities into actionable exploit paths.

-Once applied systematically to scan smart contracts, this capability implies DeFi vulnerabilities will be discovered—and exploited—at unprecedented speed.
-Meanwhile, projects can proactively use such tools for self-audits—identifying and patching risks before adversaries do—enhancing their overall security posture.
+Once systematically applied to scan smart contracts, this capability means DeFi vulnerabilities will be discovered—and exploited—at unprecedented speed.
+Simultaneously, projects can proactively leverage such tools for self-auditing—identifying and patching latent risks ahead of time to strengthen their security posture.

 ⏰ For ordinary users, these cases offer several direct takeaways:

 - Don’t concentrate assets in a single protocol.
-While diversification won’t eliminate risk entirely, it caps potential losses per incident.
+While diversification doesn’t eliminate risk, it caps maximum loss per incident.

 - Maintain distance from new protocols.
-Most technical vulnerabilities surface early in a protocol’s lifecycle.
-A protocol running for two years—having survived multiple audits and real-world stress tests—is far safer than one offering sky-high yields immediately upon launch.
+Most technical vulnerabilities are discovered shortly after launch.
+A protocol that’s run smoothly for two years—undergoing multiple audits and real-world stress tests—is far safer than a newly launched, high-yield offering.

-- Evaluate whether the protocol is genuinely profitable.
-Profitable protocols possess actual resources to compensate users if losses occur.
-Protocols sustained solely by token incentives—and lacking real revenue—typically respond to incidents with new token emissions or vague promises.
+- Assess whether the protocol is genuinely profitable.
+Profitable protocols possess real capacity to compensate users when losses occur.
+Protocols sustained solely by token incentives—with no real revenue—often resort to issuing new tokens or making empty promises when things go wrong.

-A truly mature financial infrastructure never places security behind growth metrics.
-Until that day arrives, breach headlines won’t stop.
+A truly mature financial infrastructure won’t perpetually subordinate security to growth metrics.
+Until that day arrives, hack headlines won’t stop.

 Risk Disclaimer: All content herein is for informational purposes only and does not constitute investment advice.
 Cryptocurrency markets are highly volatile, and smart contracts carry inherent risks.
 Please conduct your own independent risk assessment before making decisions.